Nationals vs. Yankees Player Props Betting Odds

 Thomas Stats

-- Thomas has recorded at least one hit in three straight games.
-In his last five games he is batting .450 with a double, two walks and an RBI.
+- Thomas has recorded a base hit in four straight games.
+In his last five games he is batting .400 with two doubles, two walks and an RBI.

 Thomas Recent Games